Advertiser Disclosure

 Break Down Tasks & Give Detailed Descriptions

 This only applies if you bill by the hour, but people like to know what they’ve paid for.
 If you break down your tasks and describe them in some detail — e.g., “write first draft (2 hrs.), revise draft (1 hr.), fact check (1 hr.)” instead of “write article (4 hrs.),” the client will have some comfort that you’ve done the work.
-And if they do dispute the bill and you have to write down your hours, you can more easily do so and perhaps write down less if you have a detailed breakdown.

-Be Upfront About Costs To Eliminate Surprises
+Be Upfront About Costs

 People don’t like to be surprised by a huge bill.
 Even though it’s difficult and some potential clients will go away after the talk, be upfront about your charges.
-If you’re not exactly sure, do your best to give an estimate and make sure your client understands that this is a “soft quote” (and write the amount down, so neither side misremembers the number).
+If you’re not exactly sure, do your best to give an estimate and make sure your client understands that this is a “soft quote” (and write the amount down, so neither side forgets the number).

-Expanding on the “no surprises” principle, if you anticipate going over a money or time budget set at the start of a project, let the client know about this right away.
+If you anticipate going over a money or time budget set at the start of a project, let the client know about this right away.
 The client might tell you to ignore some aspects of the project while focusing on others.
 Or the client might want to terminate the project (make sure you get paid for your services up to the time of termination).
 Or the client might approve the revised budget.
 Be sure to get everything in writing so everyone understands the new goal.

 People always like a discount, so let the client know if you do give one.
 This way, you can earn their appreciation, which might translate to faster payment and maybe even repeat business.